Student Showcase Policies & Procedures

 II.
 Screening.
 Once you submit your application and copy of your work, an anonymous review will be done by two faculty members of your Showcase submission discipline.
 If the total score is high enough, you will be invited to present your work in the Student Showcase Conference, Spring 2016.
 Conference invitations will be announced in February 2016.

 III.
 Conference and Awards.
 At the conference you will make a presentation of approximately 10 minutes followed by 5 minutes of Q&A and dialogue.
 A distinguished panel of three community panelist judges will evaluate your presentation on the day of the Conference.
 Their scores are combined with the faculty scores to determine the Student Showcase winners who will be published in the journal.
 All students who present at the conference are recognized in the journal.
-All student presenters, their faculty, and commentators, are invited to the Showcase Awards where the awards will be announced (T.B.A. location/date/time).
+All student presenters, their faculty, and commentators, are invited to the Showcase Awards where the awards will be announced April 8 at 4:30 p.m. in the UAA Student Union, Den.
 Awards include a $300 cash prize and publication in the 2016 Student Showcase Journal.

 Only one entry may be submitted per student.
 Submissions are now accepted for 2016.
-Entries are due on Friday, January 29, 2016.
-Students will be required to present their work at the Student Showcase Conference in order to be considered for awards/publication.
-The 2016 Showcase Conference is TBA in Spring semester (with the possibility of additional dates, depending on the number of presentations).
+Entries were due January 31, 2016.
+Students will be required to present their work at the Student Academic Showcase Conference in order to be considered for awards/publication.
+2016 UAA Student Academic Showcase Conference is April 7 & 8.

 Consider the Possibilities